 Applications are available at the City of Mesquite Personnel Department or by printing the application form on our web-site.

 An official City of Mesquite application form must be received by the City of Mesquite, Personnel Department, by the final filing date.
 Late applications will not be accepted.
 Your application must be signed and dated.
+Once signed and dated, a signed and dated application can be mailed, faxed or emailed to the City.
 If a supplemental questionnaire is required as part of the application packet, you must complete and submit it with your application for consideration in the recruitment process.

 The City does not accept resumes in lieu of an original City application; however you may submit a resume along with a completed City application.

 NOTE: The City of Mesquite does not accept applications for positions that are not currently open.

 After the deadlines all materials submitted by the applicants will be reviewed.
 Based on the information provided, the most highly qualified candidates will be invited for further examination.
 Each recruitment's selection process consists of various "tests" designed to assist us in predicting your successful job performance for the specific position being recruited; therefore, each selection process may be different depending on the type of job for which you are applying.
 The City reserves the right to test an applicant in any manner to determine eligibility.
 Usually, our testing process will consist of one or more of the following:

 Applicants are responsible for any personal expenses incurred during the selection and hiring process unless otherwise approved by the City Manager.

 Personnel will notify you, in writing, of the results of the recruitment.
 If you are successful in passing the selection process, your name will be placed on an eligibility list for the current position opening.